uehler/homepage/README.md

 # Hi,
 this is the code of my homepage.
 You can find it at <https://uli.io>.

-If you want to contribute to my side just create a pull request with your changes.
+If you want to contribute to my site just create a pull request with your changes.